Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Conclusions and discussion

-The diversity of the observed BBH population suggests that multiple formation channels are at play, rather than a single one \cite[e.g.,][]{Zevin2021,Mandel2022,Cheng2023,Afroz2025,Colloms2025}.
-For example, GW190517, which exhibits the largest measured $\chi_{\rm eff}$, has been suggested to arise from chemically homogeneous evolution \citep{Qin2022_che}, whereas GW191109, with the largest negative $\chi_{\rm eff}$, has been linked to a dynamical formation pathway \citep{Zhang2023}.
-More recently, the LVK Collaboration reported the BBH merger GW231123, with a total mass of $190$–$265\,M_{\odot}$, whose formation channel remains uncertain \citep{GW231123}.
+As the number of BBH events reported by the LVK Collaboration continues to grow, it has been suggested that the observed population is produced by a combination of multiple formation channels \cite[e.g.,][]{Zevin2021,Mandel2022,Cheng2023,Afroz2025,Colloms2025}.
+Among the various observables, the effective inspiral spin $\chi_{\rm eff}$ has been used to help distinguish the formation channels of some BBH events.
+For example, GW190517, which exhibits a high effective spin of $\chi_{\rm eff} = 0.52^{+0.19}_{-0.19}$ in GWTC-2 \citep{2021PhRvX..11b1053A}, has been suggested to originate from chemically homogeneous evolution \citep{Qin2022_che}.
+In contrast, GW191109, which has the most negative measured $\chi{\rm eff}$, has been associated with a dynamical formation channel \citep{Zhang2023}.
+More recently, the LVK Collaboration reported the heaviest BBH merger to date, GW231123, with a total mass of $190$–$265\,M_{\odot}$.
+This event may also originate from the chemically homogeneous evolution \citep{demink2025}; however, its formation channel remains under debate \citep{GW231123}.

 \begin{appendix}